 I firmly believe it’s our responsibility as citizens to educate kids about the democratic process of elections and voting.
 (Even though you might dislike election time and the drama that comes with it!)
-Election season gives us an opportunity to teach children about elections by reading kid-appropriate children’s books like these…
+Election season gives us an opportunity to teach children about elections by reading kid-friendly children’s books like these books that show the democratic process of electing leaders.

 Children’s Books about Elections and Voting